csaw68/4180_project/README.md

 3. **Project_Wifi_Server**
   - located in both MBED repo and Github
   - initializes server, so it is ready to interpret messages from the Pi into motion
+  - built in LEDs on the MBED are switched on when the corresponding motion occures (see gestures 1-4 in Table of Commands)
   - below is a screenshot of the MBED terminal (through PuTTY) showing the server is online and ready to receive the Pi's commands
   ![Creation of Server](https://user-images.githubusercontent.com/48961286/145517346-c388413e-a316-42bd-9998-693b79ddc301.PNG)